COLLABORATIVE MULTI MEDIA PROJECT.

-Playground is a project to inspire children from 0-3 years old, as part of a team of six artists working in Kent libraries we immerse the children and those who care for them in creative activity that is deeply engaging, transformative and high quality.
+Playground was a project that immersed children under 3 and those who care for them, in creative activity that is deeply engaging, transformative and high quality.

-The aim is to pass on to parents and carers confidence and enthusiasm for sustained and creative engagement with pre-school children and explore the potential of a lasting connection with culture and art.
+The aim was to pass on to parents and carers confidence and enthusiasm for sustained and creative engagement with pre-school children and explore the potential of a lasting connection with culture and art.

-For the weekly Playground sessions I have developed ideas around colour, texture, shape, objects and sensory experiences, this included a week of sessions influenced by the Japanese artist Kusama using polka dots, circles and lady birds.
-A further week focused on spiders, exploring line and mark making using charcoal, tubes and wool.
+During the weekly Playground sessions I developed ideas around colour, texture, shape, objects and sensory experiences, this included a week influenced by the Japanese artist Kusama using polka dots, circles and lady birds.
+A further week focused on spiders, exploring line and mark making, with charcoal, tubes and wool.
 Space week included making helmets, costumes and tinfoil aliens culminating in a fashion shoot.
-High points have been drawing with potatoes dipped in water and caring for ‘paper bag birds on a luminated nest’.
-Our sessions only use re-cycled, re-used and found materials.
+High points for me were drawing with potatoes dipped in water and lovingly nuturing ‘paper bag birds’ on a luminated nest, of course accompanied by a small crowd of 2 year olds.
+Our sessions only used re-cycled and found materials.

-I am interested in how we can reach out and connect through art; engagement signals; non verbal narrative; social bonding; slow time to explore; ideas led by baby and carer; building an empathetic space with our bodies; engaging all the senses.
-I am enthusiastic to develop my wider practice in this area.
+In my practice I reach out and connect through art, in particular this project gave me insight into engagement signals; non verbal narrative; social bonding; slow time to explore; ideas led by baby and carer; building an empathetic space with our bodies; engaging all the senses.

-The Library setting is an excellent context for this project, providing invaluable knowledge and support, in a neutral, non judgemental, non educational space, it has been a joy to hear and see the magical space that Playground has brought to the Library environment.
+The Library setting was an excellent context for this project, providing invaluable knowledge and support, in a neutral, non judgemental, non educational space, it was a joy to hear and see the magical space that Playground brought to the Library environment.

-Playground is a 6 month long pilot project in partnership with Kent Libraries, researchers at Kent University and Arts Council England.
+Playground was a pilot project in partnership with Kent Libraries, researchers at Kent University and Arts Council England.

-The Playground tent is at bOing! at the Gulbenkian, Canterbury, August 2019.
+The Playground tent featured at bOing! at the Gulbenkian, Canterbury, 2019.